genesiscommunitysuccess/docs/docs/server-reference/evaluators/configure.md

     </process>
 ```

-Note, the evaluator only runs on a primary node with the cluster.
+__Note__: the evaluator only runs on a primary node within the cluster.
 You can set your node to primary with the command `SetPrimary`, otherwise the GENESIS_EVALUATOR will go into STANDBY mode.

-Once you have a GENESIS_EVALUATOR up and running we can insert either rules or cron events.
+Once you have a GENESIS_EVALUATOR up and running we can create our desired rules.

-To define a rule, you need to insert a row into the `DYNAMIC_RULE` table, the table is defined as follows
+To define a rule, you need to insert a row into the DYNAMIC_RULE table, the table is defined as follows:-

+### DYNAMIC_RULE Table
 | Field Name | Usage |
 | --- | --- |
 | NAME | Name of the Rule |